satishsalyal/Foundations-of-Data-Science/role_data_Science.md

 This leads to **personalized and engaging experiences**, fostering **loyalty** and driving **long-term success**.

 **Examples:**
-- 🎬 **Netflix** powers its recommendation engine by analyzing viewing history, ratings, and preferences, keeping users engaged and reducing churn.
+- 🎬 **Netflix or Youtube** powers its recommendation engine by analyzing viewing history, ratings, and preferences, keeping users engaged and reducing churn.
 - 🥤 **Coca-Cola** segments its audience and creates targeted campaigns based on lifestyle and consumption data.

 ---